nuclear-fury/medexus-v2/README.md

-# Medexus - Connecting Hospitals with Medical Specialists
+# Medexus — Connecting Hospitals with Surgeons & Specialists
-A Vibe Coded App
+*A Vibe-Coded App Built with Emergent AI*

 > A comprehensive medical platform bridging the gap between under-resourced hospitals in Tier-2/3 regions and available medical specialists for surgical assistance.

+---

 ## 🏥 Overview

 Medexus addresses the critical challenge of surgical resource scarcity in smaller hospitals by creating a seamless connection between healthcare institutions and qualified specialists.
 The platform enables hospitals to post surgery requests and allows doctors to browse and express interest in opportunities where their expertise is needed.

+It’s a practical, scalable way to bridge India’s healthcare gap — connecting hospitals in need with doctors ready to help.

+---

 ## ✨ Features